run-x/opta-docs/content/en/Compliance/_index.md

 2. The Vms of the GKE nodegroups do not have their disks encrypted by a KMS key.
 The reason for this is that this feature is still in beta, at least in the terraform specs.
 We will update this as soon as it becomes GA.

-These are important security concerns which the opta team will keep an eye out until a feasible solution is found.
+These are important Security Overview which the opta team will keep an eye out until a feasible solution is found.
 Furthermore, the following default settings will have to be modified: